expo/expo/docs/pages/build-reference/caching.mdx

 ## iOS dependencies

-EAS Build uses a CocoaPods cache server that can speed up downloading iOS dependencies for your build jobs and makes the service more resistant to the CocoaPods CDN outages.
+EAS Build runs a CocoaPods cache server that can speed up downloading iOS dependencies for your build jobs.
+It also makes the service more resilient to CocoaPods CDN outages.

-Currently we are caching all the pods available to be fetched from the CocoaPods CDN.
+Currently, EAS Build is configured to cache all the pods fetched from the CocoaPods CDN.

 We also cache `Podfile.lock` in order to provide consistent results across managed app builds.